novutec/DomainParser/README.md

 `$result = $Parser->parse($string, $yourPreferredDefaultTld);`

-* you can choose 3 different return types. the types are php array, php object and json. by default it is php object. if you want to change that call the format function before calling the parse function.
+* you can choose 3 different return types. the types are php array, php object and json. by default it is php object. if you want to change that call the format method before calling the parse method.
 `$Parser->setFormat('json');`

 3rd Party Libraries